Worth-NL/NotifyNL-OMC-Obfuscated/Documentation/OMC - Documentation.md

 \* Copy-paste the *environment variable* name and set the value of respective type like showed in the **Example** column from the above.

+**NOTE**: All of the configurations are required and validated whether they are null or empty.
+If you need to skip some `envionment variable` just use a value containing an empty space `" "`.

 ### 3.1.1.
 How to get some of these environment variables

 `OMC_AUTHORIZATION_JWT_SECRET` - To be generated from passwords manager.
 Like other **OMC_AUTHORIZATION_[...]** configurations it's meant to be set by the user.